 Let’s look a little closer at what Jesus was asking his disciples (and us) to do.

 The message Christians are commanded to carry to the ends of the earth is called the “gospel.”
 What is the gospel?
 If Barna had asked this question, the numbers might have been even lower.
-And we can’t really ask people to choose it from a list of verses, because the message of the gospel runs throughout the New Testament.
+And we can’t really ask people to choose it from a list of verses, because the message of the gospel runs throughout the Bible.

 We’re all supposed to be sharing the gospel, but many Christians aren’t, because they aren’t sure what it is.

 Jesus preached about the gospel while he was still on earth – the good news that the kingdom God had promised for hundreds of years was finally coming.
-For Israel, the kingdom meant healing and restoration were imminent.
+For the Jewish leaders, the kingdom meant healing and restoration were imminent.
 And while he was on earth, Jesus gave them a taste of this kingdom when he valued the poor, set captives free, healed the blind, and released people from oppression (Isaiah 61:1; Luke 4:18).

-- that he was buried
+- He was buried